 The text from § 2.1.2 of Appendix 7 (Rev.WRC-15) is modified as shown below.

-For an earth station operating with a geostationary space station having a slightly inclined orbit, the rain-scatter coordination contours for each of the satellite’s two most extreme orbit positions are determined individually, using the relevant elevation angles and their associated azimuths to the satellite.
-The rain scatter area is the total area contained within the two resulting overlapping coordination contours.
+For an earth station operating with a geostationary space station having a slightly inclined orbit, the rain-scatter contours for each of the satellite’s two most extreme orbit positions are determined individually, using the relevant elevation angles and their associated azimuths to the satellite.
+The rain scatter area is the total area contained within the two resulting overlapping contours.

 3.9.2.2 Annex 5 (§ 1 Introduction – 1st paragraph)